 4 teaspoons canola oil, divided

-8 ounces sliced cremini mushrooms
+8 ounces sliced cremini mushrooms4 teaspoons canola oil, divided

 1 (10-ounce) package baby spinach